threefoldfoundation/www_threefold_io/content/mission/index.md

 <br>

 And we’re aiming for new heights.
-The People’s Internet will turn into a DAO in 2022, inviting developers and enterprises from all around the world to collaborate on the decentralization of everything that is digital, and beyond.
+ThreeFold is turning into a DAO in 2022, inviting developers and enterprises from all around the world to collaborate on the decentralization of everything that is digital, and beyond.

 {% end %}